-Jesus will bring Justice, not just because it is the right or legal thing to do, but because it is something a Just God must do.
-When innocent people are harmed, when the weak are crushed, and when children are exploited, Jesus takes it personally.
+Jesus will bring Justice, because it is something He must do.
+When people are harmed and when children are exploited, Jesus takes it personally.
 He holds deeply the injustice people suffer, especially the little ones.
 Matthew 18:6

 How the Hope of God’s Justice Brings Comfort

-Our cry for justice can sometimes be suppressed in our human attempt to be religious or strong.
-Yet, often it is easily misdirected towards people, institutions, or governments.
+Our cry for justice can sometimes be suppressed in our human attempt to be strong.
+We seek people, institutions, or governments to solve our pain.
+They never will.
 These institutions and people cannot bring the authentic justice our hearts so desperately seek.
-No matter how hard we try to bury that cry, it will fester like a wound until we come to know Jesus as the source of justice.
-Not until we release these injustices to Him can we rest.
-Because only He can render the true and perfect justice we need.*
+No matter how hard we try, we will never be satisfied until we see Him avenge our wrong.

 How do We Handle the Knowledge of Evil Things?

-Without the revelation of God as Just, we have no honest response to the darkness and torment human beings are bringing upon other human beings.
-We challenge those who engage in broken and unjust places to restrain themselves from asking the question WHY.
-When we try to comprehend evil and why it has occurred, we can quickly find ourselves sliding down the rabbit hole of despair and hopelessness because we were not made to understand evil.
-Instead, we must focus on Christ-Centered Justice and that He will give beauty for ashes.
+We were made for love!
+We were not made to process the horrors that hell has invented.
+We challenge those who engage in broken and unjust places to restrain themselves from asking the question WHY?
+When we try to comprehend evil and why it occurred, we can quickly find ourselves sliding down the rabbit hole of despair and hopelessness because we were not made to understand it.
+Instead, we must focus on Christ-centered justice and that He will give beauty to ashes.

 “Our human hearts were not made to comprehend the horrors that hell has invented.“